U District Station

 - Pour a concrete surface to support the tunnel boring machines and support equipment.

-- Bore the tunnels.
-Tunneling began at Maple Leaf Portal.
-The tunnel boring machines are heading south to Roosevelt Station, then U District Station and then to the University of Washington Station at Husky Stadium.
+- Bore two tunnels.
+Tunneling began at Maple Leaf Portal and crews have one section left to build between the U District Station site and the University of Washington Station.

 - Dig cross-passages for safety.
 Cross passages are small, person-sized tunnels that connect the north and southbound train tunnels.